Timeline of the Russo-Ukrainian war (1 April – 31 July 2024): 8 May

 The Verkhovna Rada passed a bill allowing for the voluntary mobilization of convicts into the Ukrainian Armed Forces for a chance at parole.
 Those convicted of violent crimes, treason, rape, terrorism or drug dealing would be barred from volunteering.
 The bill requires Zelenskyy's signature to become law.
 Ukrainian Justice Minister Denys Maliuska subsequently said in an interview that between 10,000 and 20,000 convicts could be recruited if the bill is signed into law.

 One person was killed by Russian shelling in Kherson Oblast.

 Russia claimed to have taken the villages of Kyslivka in Kharkiv Oblast, 20 kilometers from Kupiansk, and Novokalynove, ten kilometers north of Avdiivka.
 The Ukrainian military confirmed that Russian forces had entered Krasnohorivka and were holed up in the town's refractory plant.
 A spokesman for Ukraine's Khortytsia operational-strategic group said that its units, mainly the 59th Brigade, had blocked the Russians inside the refractory plant and claimed to have killed 30 Russians over the past day.

 The governor of Kharkiv Oblast, Oleh Syniehubov, reported a large gathering of Russian forces north of the region.

 A jury-rigged Kh-101 modified with a second high explosive warhead containing steel fragments was shot down over Ukraine.

-The EU agreed to donate €3 billion in income from frozen Russian assets to Ukraine for "for arms purchases and reconstruction".
+The EU agreed to donate €3 billion in income from frozen Russian assets to Ukraine "for arms purchases and reconstruction".

 The head of the Ukrainian Defense Industry claimed that Ukraine's production of suicide drones identical to Shahed 131s and Shahed 136s had caught up with Russia's production of Shahed drones.
 He also claimed that Ukrainian manufacturing reached parity with Russia's production of other strike drones, and that Ukrainian forces have already used domestically produced drones similar to Russia's Lancet drones.